 When Complainant submits a request for a formal Grievance Hearing, AMHA will select a hearing officer in rotation from the slate of Hearing Officers.
-AMHA will notify the resident by letter of the scheduled date and time of the hearing within ten (10) work days from AMHA's receipt of the resident's formal hearing request.
+AMHA will notify the resident by letter of the scheduled date and time of the hearing.